Knoblauchpilze/galactic-sovereign/README.md

 To achieve this we somehow need to:

-- instruct Docker to bind the host port 80 to container A (e.g. with `-p 80:80`) so that it can serve the outside world
+- instruct Docker to bind the host port 80 to container A (e.g. with `-p 80:80`) so that it can serve the outside world.
 - instruct Docker to bind the host port 80 to container B (with the same command as above!) so that it can target container A.

 This usually result in the following: